kamaludu/bash4llm/PROVIDERS.md

 - Return `0` on success.

 *Note on capabilities: The Bash4LLM⁺ core automatically detects whether a provider supports this feature by inspecting the presence of the function via `type "refresh_models_${provider}"`.
 No external enablement variables are required.*

 ---

+#### ➕ `validate_key_<provider>()`

+**Responsibilities:**
+- Verify the validity of the API key entered by the user via a lightweight network request (GET) to the respective provider's diagnostic endpoint.
+- Set a strict network timeout of 10 seconds (by passing `--max-time 10` to curl).
+- Return the following status codes:
+- `0` if the key is valid (e.g., HTTP 200 response).
+- `1` if the key is invalid (e.g., HTTP 401/403/400 response).
+- `28` (or the error code returned by curl) in the event of a network timeout or connection failure.
+- Enforce the strict `set -u` mode by temporarily managing and restoring state via local variables if necessary.

+---